Skip to Main Content

 Once you are in the right area, signs on the sides of the shelves will direct you further.
 The system is a little tricky to figure out at first, so don't hesitate to ask for directions at the Information Desk (main floor of the library).

 Browse the shelves when you find a useful book.
 Books are shelved according to topic, so chances are you'll find other relevant books nearby.
+You can check books and other materials out at the Information Desk.
+This page has information about loan periods, renewals, etc.

-• Once you find a book that you want to order, click the title.
-On the next screen, click "Request from Another Library" under the Access Options box.
+• On the next screen, click "Request from Another Library" under the Access Options box.

 • Follow the prompts to log in with your Gustavus user name and password.